5uperpalo/Telefonica/Notebooks/README.md

-This directory containg notebook and scripts used for Telefonica measuremetns analysis
+This directory containg notebook and scripts used for Telefonica measurements analysis